rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

 ### What is logrotate?

 It may surprise you to learn that logrotate is a program used to rotate logs.
-It&rsquo;s true!
+It's true!
 The system usually runs logrotate once a day, and when it runs it checks rules that can be customized on a per-directory or per-log basis.

-"Log rotation" refers to the practice of archiving an application&rsquo;s current log, starting a fresh log, and deleting older logs.
-And while we&rsquo;re explaining things, a "log" is a file where an application stores information that might be useful to an administrator or developer - what it&rsquo;s been doing, what errors it&rsquo;s run into, that sort of thing.
-So logs are good, you just usually don&rsquo;t want to keep a ton of them around.
+"Log rotation" refers to the practice of archiving an application's current log, starting a fresh log, and deleting older logs.
+And while we're explaining things, a "log" is a file where an application stores information that might be useful to an administrator or developer - what it's been doing, what errors it's run into, that sort of thing.
+So logs are good, you just usually don't want to keep a ton of them around.
-That&rsquo;s where logrotate comes in.
+That's where logrotate comes in.

 ### The importance of log rotation